Sarose550/Minimax-Visualizer/README.md

 - **Alpha-Beta Pruning:**
   - When an edge is traversed, it is labeled with the *(α, β)*-interval it is originally passed.
   - An interval highlighted in blue indicates that it is being compared to a value.
-  - When a node recieves an update, its action is indicated by the highlighted cell of the table in the upper-left.
+  - When a node recieves an update, its action is indicated by the highlighted cell of the table in the top-left corner.
   - Once a node has pruned, its value is preceeded by "≥" if it's a Maxie node, and "≤" if it's a Minnie node.
   - A node with gray font or a light interior indicates that it has been discarded as a result of pruning.
   - A gray edge indicates that it has been discarded as a result of pruning.